givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 4. Are GPU based instances needed?

-    If the software involved natively makes use of GPUs (e.g., Commercial software RedShift), then yes, these could be needed -- typically the NC series (i.e., NVIDIA GPU \"compute\" focused instances).
+    If the software involved natively makes use of GPUs (e.g., Commercial software RedShift), then yes, these could be needed; typically the NC series (i.e., NVIDIA GPU \"compute\" focused instances).
 Otherwise, typically, GPUs are not needed.

 5. How would you guide ThoughtRender to load data so it can be processed by the rendering compute workload?

-    Typically the data should be loaded into a \"fast\" storage share (e.g., perhaps a BeeGFS or Lustre Parallel File System) -- as it may be read/written to in parallel by multiple compute nodes at the same time during rendering.
+    Typically the data should be loaded into a \"fast\" storage share (e.g., perhaps a BeeGFS or Lustre Parallel File System) as it may be read/written to in parallel by multiple compute nodes at the same time during rendering.
 Performance of this storage will be key to the overall completion time for rendering.
 For standard image processing, if the images or frames can be contained within storage on a compute node, then an ordinary storage share (e.g., SMB) can be used from which to load the data.
 Then the local SSD storage on the compute node can be used during the actual compute processing, with output written back to the SMB share at the end of the processing.

 6. How will this data be used at the beginning, middle, and end of a compute workload?